etp-work/ThePower/UPGRADE_DETAIL.md

   10. Add pre-check to "create a desktop icon".

   11. Add new feature to prevent a new installation if you already have one on your computer.

+  12. Add new feature that if you don't have your settings full filled, ThePower will go to setting page as default.